Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Experimental Analysis

 $p_{\mathrm{main}}$ guides desired learning, while $p_{\mathrm{feat}}$ isolates the copyrighted attributes to be suppressed.
 Qualitative results are shown in Figure~\ref{fig:result1}. \begin{itemize} \item \textbf{Naive Finetuning (Adversary):} The model perfectly recreates copyrighted visual details (small rounded ears, red‐and‐yellow waistband, etc.). \item \textbf{Gradient‐Projection Finetuning (Defense):} The model learns only the abstract notion of a panda performing kung fu, without reproducing any of the original image’s copyrighted attributes. \end{itemize}

 \paragraph{Quantitative Results (Subset Analysis)} We perform the above single-image overfitting experiments on a subset of $80$ images (each trained for 8000 steps, batch size 10 inducing data-level dememorization) and report the results in Table~\ref{tab:results1}. \begin{itemize} \item \textbf{Copyright Reduction (SSCD):} Gradient projection consistently reduces copyright similarity.
-The SSCD score improves by $\mathbf{8.8\%}$ compared to the naïve baseline, demonstrating successful prevention of feature memorization even in this extreme regime. \item \textbf{Utility Preservation (CLIP):} Crucially, the CLIP similarity remains nearly identical ($30.10$ vs $30.17$), confirming that memorization capacity can be bounded without sacrificing semantic fidelity and utility can be maintained, even when sacrificing the theoretical ideal of $\lambda=1$ to ensure gradient stability. \end{itemize} \textbf{Conclusion:} Gradient projection provides robust copyright protection in the most extreme, single-sample overfitting scenario, establishing its effectiveness as a fundamental, geometric constraint independent of dataset-level regularization.
+The SSCD score improves by $\mathbf{8.8\%}$ compared to the naïve baseline, demonstrating successful prevention of feature memorization even in this extreme regime. \item \textbf{Utility Preservation (CLIP):} Crucially, the CLIP similarity remains nearly identical ($30.10$ vs $30.17$), confirming that memorization capacity can be bounded without sacrificing semantic fidelity and utility can be maintained, even when sacrificing the theoretical ideal of $\lambda=1$ to ensure gradient stability. \item \textbf \item \textbf{Utility Preservation (KID):} KID consistently remains below the 0.01 excellence threshold with and without gradient projection , indicating that our selective learning framework successfully preserves visual utility and image quality while enforcing concept-level exclusion \end{itemize} \textbf{Conclusion:} Gradient projection provides robust copyright protection in the most extreme, single-sample overfitting scenario, establishing its effectiveness as a fundamental, geometric constraint independent of dataset-level regularization.